Piano, Flute & Theory Tuition

 In order to ensure the safety of both the student and myself, I ask that:

-• A parent/guardian is in close proximity to the child during the lesson and that the door to the room is open
+- A parent/guardian is in close proximity to the child during the lesson and that the door to the room is open

-• The designated parent/guardian must speak to me at the beginning and end of the lesson
+- The designated parent/guardian must speak to me at the beginning and end of the lesson

-• Any administration/resources shared electronically must be exchanged only with the student's parent/guardian (if student is over 18 this is not an issue).
+- Any administration/resources shared electronically must be exchanged only with the student's parent/guardian (if student is over 18 this is not an issue).

-Online safety is very important, the NSPCC advises that parents and teachers need to talk to children about online safety.
+advises that parents and teachers need to talk to children about online safety.

 Do remind your child:

-• not to share private information
+- not to share private information

-• not to respond to contact requests from people they don’t know
+- not to respond to contact requests from people they don’t know

-• who they should tell if they see or hear anything upsetting or inappropriate
+- who they should tell if they see or hear anything upsetting or inappropriate

-• to use the privacy tools on the services they use, so that the content they post is only available to people they know and trust in real life
+- to use the privacy tools on the services they use, so that the content they post is only available to people they know and trust in real life

 A Parent’s Role

 The most accomplished musicians always have the support of a committed parent.
 A supportive parent helps the young musician to structure their routine and reminds them of what their tutor advises in the lessons.
 They need your support because beginner pupils think that simply playing through pieces is doing their practice.
 I will show pupils how to practice productively but the young musician will need reminders and encouragement from you between each lesson.
-Learning an instrument is rewarding and with effort, enjoyable.
-Many skills are nurtured through learning an instrument such as coordination, resilience, perseverance, cognitive development and creativity - nothing works the brain so well as music!

 Payment of Lessons and Cancellations

-I will invoice you at the beginning of each half term, or monthly.
+I will invoice you at the beginning of each half term.
 The invoice needs to be paid in full, by BACS transaction during the first week of the half term/month.
-If you need to cancel a lesson, please give me at least 72 hours notice so that I can endeavour to reschedule your lesson for that week.
+If you need to cancel a lesson, please give me at least 72 hrs notice so that I can endeavour to reschedule your lesson for that week.
+I do not make up lessons missed in the following weeks.
 It is not always possible to reschedule lessons and missed lessons will be charged for.
 If I miss your lesson it will be made up or refunded.

 Practice